 18. Switch to organic, eco-friendly Makeup

-There are tons of non-toxic makeup brands that are cruelty-free, eco-friendly, and toxic-free.
+There are tons of non-toxic makeup brands that are cruelty-free, eco-friendly, and sustainable.
 Brands like W3ll People and Vapour Beauty are clean beauty brands, made in biodegradable, recyclable and eco-friendly packaging.
-They also use sustainable energy when creating the products.
+They also use sustainable energy when creating their products.

 I’ve got a whole list of clean beauty brands on my Green Beauty resources page.
 Every brand has different levels of environmentally friendly behaviors or clean ingredients.
 So, do your own research and see what you’re satisfied with.

 It’s crazy to me how packages are put in boxes much larger than needed, and then stuffed with packing peanuts made of styrofoam.
 Not only is it wasteful on space and materials, but it’s unnecessary most of the time.
 Styrofoam is among the worst plastics out there because it’s extremely toxic and never breaks down.
 So, if you have the option to leave a note for the order, ask for no plastic materials when packing.